The-LainOS-Project/lainos-iso/README.md

 This ISO framework installs all of the packages found in the LainOS Arch Ricer script(<https://codeberg.org/LainOS/LainOS-ricer-arch>) using Calamares and leaves an installation with Hyprland and Openbox.
 This ISO build precedes the final LainOS ISO build as some refinements may need to be included for completion.

-Prerequisites: Have the LainOS repo (git clone <https://gitlab.com/lainos/lainos_repo>) in a local repo and adjust /airootfs/etc/pacman.conf accordingly to use this repo. (repo-add /home/user/local_repo.db.tar.gz *pkg.tar.zst)
+Prerequisites: You need to build the `lainos-calamares-config`(instructions below) and include it in the included `local_repo` and adjust `lainos-iso/lainos-iso/airootfs/etc/pacman.conf` accordingly to use this repo. (use the command `repo-add /home/user/local_repo.db.tar.gz *pkg.tar.zst` to link the repo etc.)

 NEW NOTE 13/07/2024: In order to build this ISO you must have the lainos-calamares-config package in your local repo.(it is too big for the binary to fit in GitHub without paying for repo space so you'll have to store it in a local repo or just one it can be pulled from.)
 It can be found here: <https://gitlab.com/lainos/lainos-calamares-config>